converged-computing/flux-tutorials/tutorial/azure/README.md

 ### Info

-Here is various output about the environment, collected on December 29, 2024.
+Here is various output about the environment, collected on January 9, 2024.

 ```bash
 ucx_info -d